40843245/Utility/GUI/PySide/PyQt5/QObject/Drag/OtherWindow/DragOtherWindowHandler/v2/README.md

 ## Known issues
 Sorry that I did not test it carefully before updating.
 After a several try, I found a known issue.

 For a QObject that is attached to window by method QObject.setParent, attaching it to other window (i.e. use method QObject.setParent to other window) will not take any effect.
-I don't know why it is, even if I google it for one and half hour.
+I don't know why it is, even if I google it for more than one and half hour.

 Thus, I highly recommend you that use the old version.